urbit/urbit/urb/zod/main/pub/src/doc/ref/hoon/syntax.md

 Runes
 -----

-Everything in hoon is parsed into an Abstract Syntax tree, called a `twig`.
+Everything in hoon is parsed into an abstract syntax tree (AST), called a `twig`.
 A `twig` is a (frond)[lexicon/#fronds] composed of a (cubic)[lexicon/#cubes] rune and one or more children: